28th August 1967 Kingswear Castle

 Then I arrived back on the scene and we got her into a sufficient state to renew her full Passenger Certificates for 1985.
 Then in the operational years on the Medway the real restoration began financed by surpluses from the operating revenue, the Heritage Lottery Fund, the Manifold Trust, Local Authorities, donations and legacies and of course from donations from the PSPS.

 On my watch we put on a new bottom, renewed the sponsons and paddle boxes on both sides in their entirety, put in a new boiler, commissioned a new fiddley and coach roof forward, re-decked the whole ship, in some places more than once, replaced the landing bridges, refurbished the saloons, opening up a viewing gallery for the engine and much else.
+But all that is a long time ago now which is why we need to do much of it again and why we are fund raising for a major rebuild.
+For example it is nearly thirty years since we did major work on KC’s basic steel structure.
+And thirty years is a long time in the life of a ship.

 Since 2013, and with full consultation and agreement of Paddle Steam Navigation, now renamed the Paddle Steamer Kingswear Castle Trust, Kingswear Castle has gone from strength to strength in her new incarnation back in her old home waters on the River Dart and run on our behalf by the Dartmouth Steam Railway and River Boat Company.